drivechain-project/drivechain.info/index.md

 Drivechain is made of two technologies:

-1. **Hashrate Escrow** -- A "Container UTXO" that compresses 3-6 months of blockchain data into a fixed 32-bytes.
+1. [**Hashrate Escrows**](https://github.com/bitcoin/bips/pull/642) -- "Container UTXOs" that compress 3-6 months of blockchain data into a fixed 32-bytes.
-2. **Blind Merged Mining** -- Replaces the act of running a sidechain node with the act of including a single high-fee transaction.
+2. [**Blind Merged Mining**](https://github.com/bitcoin/bips/pull/643) -- Replaces the act of running a sidechain node with the act of including a single high-fee transaction.

 Please [read the FAQ](/faq/index.html)!